Tax-Justice-Network/swift_codes_scraper/README.md

 The project is composed of a main notebook.

-Other files such as helper.py are used as auxiliary code to assist this main notebook.
+Other files such as helper.py might be used as auxiliary code to assist the main notebook.

 <br />

 This is the project structure followed by this project:
 <pre><code>

 ├── LICENSE
 ├── README.md          <- The top-level README for developers using this project ├── data
 │   ├── final          <- Final data and results
 │   ├── processed      <- Intermediate datasets
 │   └── raw            <- The original, immutable data dump
 │
 ├── docs               <- Documents of interest for this project │
 ├── src                <- Source code as Jupyter notebooks │
 ├── environment.yml    <- YAML file to create conda environment to run the project

 </code></pre>